24gyanvi/Zayka-Dilli-Ka/README.md

 # Zayka-Dilli-Ka

 ## About the project
 A website for exploring various eateries of Delhi.
 This site recommends cafes and restaurants of delhi based on real world data.
+As there are 3 ways of recommendation available namely:
+* Collaborative
+* Content-based
+* Demographic
+<br>In this project, I am making use of `content-based filtering`.
 ### Salient Features
 * The front page shows eateries based on the ranking algorithm which is a combined score of both the rating and the number of people who participated in the rating so as to get an unbiased rank.
 * The front page also shows a few cafes, restaurants, romantic outings and family outings eateries based on their category and ambience sorted on the basis of its ratings.